Key takeaways:

 Turmeric is a popular spice with a long history of medicinal use.

-Some potential turmeric benefits include lower inflammation, better mood, and a reduced risk of certain chronic health conditions.
+It may lower inflammation, improve mood, and reduce the risk of certain chronic health conditions.

 Most studies on turmeric have looked at supplemental doses, which are necessary to reap any benefits from the spice.